-Assets which are encrypted can be lost if a password cannot be broken.
+Assets that are encrypted can be lost if a password cannot be broken.
 For example, it was reported that Leonard Bernstein kept his memoir in a password-protected file on his computer and this valuable, interesting asset was lost when the password could not be broken.
 A good idea may be to have backup copies of information stored online—on a personal hard drive or storage media that will be accessible without any concern—about what provisions might be in a Terms of Service Agreement when your appointed representative needs to access it.
 Digital assets should be addressed in your will, trust (if applicable), and power of attorney, and all legal documents should be prepared by an attorney licensed in your state of residence.

-3. Criminal Laws / Data Privacy Laws: Legal considerations should be carefully considered by your representative before he/she attempts to access any of your accounts.
+3. Criminal Laws / Data Privacy Laws: Legal considerations should be carefully considered by your representative before they attempt to access any of your accounts.
 In addition to state laws noted herein, Federal laws can enter the picture.
 The Stored Communication Act and the Computer Fraud and Abuse Act provide criminal penalties for someone who intentionally exceeds their authorized access which is classified as a misdemeanor but can become a felony if done for profit or in the furtherance of another crime.4 Fortunately, these laws allow someone with lawful consent or authorization to access a device or service without committing a crime.
-So far, prosecutors have not shown a great deal of interest in pursuing minor violations of these laws where it is not combined with another crime, but there can be no assurance that this will continue, so it’s important to be aware and prepared.
+So far, prosecutors have not shown a great deal of interest in pursuing minor violations of these laws where it is not combined with another crime, but there can be no assurance that this will continue, so it’s essential to be aware and prepared.

 Janney's Document Vault

-just to name a few.
+documents, just to name a few.
 Visit www.MyJanney.com to learn more.